 The team’s toil paid off.
-In October, Earthseed Multivitamin won “Best New Environmentally Responsible Packaging” during the annual Natural Products Expo, the leading trade show for the natural foods industry.
+In October, Terraseed won “Best New Environmentally Responsible Packaging” during the annual Natural Products Expo, the leading trade show for the natural foods industry.

-I asked Hava if Earthseed is a vitamin or a packaging company.
+I asked Hava if Terraseed is a vitamin or a packaging company.
 She answered “both.”
-For now, the compostable bottles are reserved just for Earthseed products.
-But given their dramatically diminished burden on the environment, Hava says she would like other companies to use Earthseed bottles.
+For now, the compostable bottles are reserved just for Terraseed products.
+But given their dramatically diminished burden on the environment, Hava says she would like other companies to use Terraseed bottles.

 The plastic problem one we can solve